-Participants overall agreed that the AEC is on the path to overcome its current problems with implementation.
-However, there is evidence to believe that most companies lack both the resources and know-how to utilise these agreements to their benefit.
-This would negate the benefits of the AEC, and thus, the private sector should receive more guidance to properly reap the benefits of the AEC.
+Participants generally agreed that the AEC is on the path to overcoming its problems with implementation.
+However, most companies lack both the resources and know-how to utilise the relevant agreements.
+The private sector needs more guidance to properly reap the benefits of the AEC.